 If I did not pre-register, will I need to pay the onsite registration fee in order to access the Homecoming Hospitality House?

 Yes.
 To make it fair for all who attend Homecoming, the registration fee is needed to gain entry into the Homecoming Hospitality House.
-The only people who are exempt from this rule are current Southwestern students (who are 21 years of age or older), faculty and staff (all of whom will need to provide their Pirate ID card and valid government-issued ID).
+The only people who are exempt from this rule are current Southwestern students (who are 21 years of age or older - Saturday only), faculty and staff (all of whom will need to provide their Pirate ID card and valid government-issued ID).

 Is food provided at the Homecoming Hospitality House?

 Yes, indeed!
 Part of the registration fees that are collected will be used to pay for snacks, hors d’oeuvres and soft drinks (including water) at the Homecoming Hospitality House.
 Please note: Fees collected are not used to purchase beer or wine.